bl33h/pythagoreanTheorem/README.md

 5. Follow the instructions within the Colab notebook to execute the code.

 Note: Running the code in Google Colab requires an internet connection and a Google account.
 It provides a convenient online environment for executing code without the need for local setup or dependencies.

-Make sure to adjust the instructions based on your repository structure and any additional details specific to running the code in Google Colab.